 “In the past when people have DM’d me, it doesn’t feel professional,” says Dan Whalen, whose food posts have amassed him more than 13,000 followers.
 “If I love a brand or concept for a partnership, I am happy to work with them no matter how they reach out, but emails have always been more professional and ended up in stronger relationships.”

 Plus, if the influencer isn’t following your brand, your DM will end up in their “Request” inbox and may go unnoticed.

 To find an influencer’s email address, check their Instagram bio or their website.
 If you can’t find contact information, comment on one of their posts and ask them to share their email address.
 Your DMs are not the place to discuss budget, usage or exclusivity.
 Influencers are running a business and email is the best place to get aligned on all aspects of a collaboration.

 Influencers, even micro-influencers, receive many inquiries.

 Some brands may try to pique an influencer’s interest by holding back details, but this is a common frustration for influencers.
-“I like brands that provide the details right away so I know what the whole offer is without having to ask questions or confirm things,” says Mikaela Heilman, who has more than 10,000 followers.
+After all, no one better knows how to reach out to influencers than influencers themselves.
+“I like brands that provide the details right away so I know what the whole offer is without having to ask questions or confirm things,” says Mikaela Heilman, who has over 10,000 followers.